AdrianCann/stockings/notes.md

 * Pandas - python library for data manipulation from DBs, spreadsheets, etc.
 * `pip install pandas`
+* Planning to pull out data with pandas and output to csv file

 *
 * .gitignore will prevent putting giant dataset on github
 * These files are saved year, month day, hour, minute, second for the file name